Tips For Dealing With Redundancy From Our Head Of Counselling

 Something that the vast majority of my clients find helpful is meditation.
 If you’ve never tried it, I strongly suggest you give it a go, as it’s been proven to lower stress and anxiety levels.”

 What advice would you give someone who doesn’t know how to move forward?

 Going out and socialising is a big one.
 If you spoke to a particular friend on the phone every Tuesday, keep doing that.
 This will help you feel some kind of normality, and it will help lift your spirits.
 If nothing else, your friends will want to support you, and you can be almost certain that they, or someone they know, will have gone through the same thing.
 Another thing I’d highly recommend is taking our Job Ready short course, it’s absolutely free, and it includes three modules: Dealing with Redundancy, CV Writing, and Interview Skills.
 The redundancy course will talk you through your rights, how to find out if you’re entitled to any state help, as well as some further tips on dealing with the impact that redundancy has on your mental health.
 When you’re ready, the other courses will guide you through the tricky process of applying for your next job, right up to the interview.
-You might also consider downloading our free goal planner and diary, to help plan your days and start thinking positively about the future.

 In the meantime, it’s perfectly understandable that you may wish to simply take some time to yourself, to process what’s happened, and to sit with your thoughts.
 Don’t feel you need to rush into action or start applying for new positions immediately.
 Do some things you enjoy, be with your family or friends, and relax.”